U2Rocks/MyCitrusSocial/README.md

 ## Summary

-This is a social network app for the mycitrus brand(original site: http://www.mycitrus.net/) that allows users to share information.
-The app is currently under development...
+This is a test social network app for the mycitrus brand(original site: http://www.mycitrus.net/) that allows users to share information via text and images.

 ## Build